zhongzc/Digital/README.md

 ### Debugging ###

 In Logisim there is no easy way to debug an assembly program in a simulated processor.
-Digital offers a simple TCP-based remote control interface, so an [assembler IDE](https://github.com/hneemann/Assembler) can be used to control the simulator and load assembly programs into the simulated processor, start the program, perform single steps and so on.
+Digiblock offers a simple TCP-based remote control interface, so an [assembler IDE](https://github.com/hneemann/Assembler) can be used to control the simulator and load assembly programs into the simulated processor, start the program, perform single steps and so on.
 If a "single step" or a "run to next BRK instruction" is triggered by the assembly IDE, the actual used address of the program memory is returned to the assembler IDE.